bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 ---
 ## Gradle Runner vs Android Build

-In the following section, we'd like to give you a few use cases when to use our `Gradle Runner` and `Android Build` Steps and what the major differences are.
+In the following section, we'd like to give you a few use cases when to use our `Gradle Runner` and `Android Build` Steps are both building steps but they are slightly different in their functions. and what the major differences are.

-`Gradle Runner` Step: it's a more complex Step which is based on Gradle tasks.
-You can use this step to run any gradle task (link) that is available in your task list.
-More on how to call task list, here.
-You can run multiple tasks at the same time if you insert the tasks separated with space in the `Gradle task to run` input field.
+Our `Gradle Runner` Step is the headquarter for all your Gradle tasks.
+It runs a single or multiple Gradle task(s) you specify and then copies the generated APK(s) into the Bitrise Deploy Directory (`$BITRISE_DEPLOY_DIR`).
+This step runs ANY Gradle task (not just building task) that is available in your project's [task list](/tips-and-tricks/android-tips-tricks/#how-to-get-the-list-of-available-gradlew-tasks-in-your-project/).
+You can run multiple tasks at the same time if you insert the tasks separated with spaces in the `Gradle task to run` input field of the Step.

 For example: `assembleDebug` `assembleDebugAndroidTest` where Gradle Runner step will output as many APK paths as many assemble tasks you have set.

-`Android Build` Step: provides a simplified user experience of Android Studio.
-This step reflects the configuration of your project in Android Studio.
-This step is geared towards building your project it cannot perform any other Gradle task.
-You can have any `assemble` - related task performed by this Step.
+Our `Android Build` Step is different from `Gradle Runner` in the sense that it provides a simplified user experience of Android Studio's developing functions: it reflects how you would configure your project in Android Studio.
+This step is geared towards ONLY building your project, therefore, it cannot perform any other Gradle task (as opposed to `Gradle Runner`).
+As a result, you can use `assemble` - related task with this Step.

 ## About Gradle tasks

 [Gradle tasks](https://docs.gradle.org/current/userguide/tutorial_using_tasks.html) are integral part of Gradle build script.
-They perform actions that are needed to build a project.
-You can use any task that is defined in gradle build files - either defined by you or available by default.
-You can run all the available tasks by running `gradlew TASK-TO-RUN` in your Command Line / Terminal.
+You can use any task that is defined in gradle build files where tasks are either defined by you or available by default based on your project.
+You can run these available tasks with the `gradlew TASK-TO-RUN` command in your Command Line / Terminal.

 Here is a list of the most common default tasks of an Android Gradle project: